Roman-Zanotelli/public-user-http-s3-media-loader/README.md

 For my purposes the scalability of hybrid/public clouds barely outweight the benifits of a completely private minio infastrucutre used for S3-compatible storage on local disks

-This repo serves as a milestone/archive of my journey as a cloud architect and develop and does NOT represent my current systems infastructure, but rather the inital phase of my journey.
+This repo serves as a milestone/archive of my journey as a cloud architect and developer and does NOT represent my current systems infastructure, but rather the inital phase of my journey.

 # High-Level System Interaction Overview